17-Mile Drive: Route description

 At the north end, a portion of the early route through Pacific Grove begins at the intersection of Del Monte Blvd and Esplanade Street.
 The famous portion of 17-Mile Drive then begins a few miles south of this point.
 The crossing of Highway 68 (Holman Highway/Sunset Drive) and 17-Mile Drive marks the entrance to Pebble Beach.

 From the Sunset Drive/Pacific Grove gate, the drive runs inland past Spanish Bay, then adjacent to beaches and up into the coastal hills, providing scenic viewpoints.
 The route allows for self-directed travel and stopping, with frequent turnouts along the roadway in many locations along the route.
 Without stops, it takes a minimum of 20 minutes to reach Carmel.
 The numerous turnouts allow stopping to take pictures, or getting out to stroll along the ocean or among the trees.
 Visitors receive a map that points out some of the more scenic spots.
 In addition, a red-dashed line is marked in the center of the main road to guide visitors, and help prevent them from venturing into the adjacent neighborhood streets.

-The road provides vistas of golf courses including Spyglass Hill, Cypress Point and Pebble Beach.
-After reaching Carmel Way, and the exit to Carmel, the 17-Mile Drive then heads northeast to the Highway 68/Highway 1 interchange, where one can exit, or continue to loop along the higher vistas of 17-Mile Drive, some of which offer views from more than 600 feet above sea-level.
-The full loop will take you back to the Pacific Grove Gate at Sunset Drive — a distance of 17 miles.

-The only services open to the public in Pebble Beach (gas stations, restrooms, restaurants) are at the Inn at Spanish Bay and at The Lodge at Pebble Beach; plenty of comfortable and scenic spots are available to picnic.
-Spyglass Hill and Poppy Hills golf courses also have restaurants open to the public.

-To drive the section of the road within the Pebble Beach gated community, there is an entrance fee requirement of US$11.25 (as of December 6, 2022), except for travelers on bicycles.
-Visitors can recoup the toll if they dine (i.e. purchase of $35 or more at all Pebble Beach Resorts restaurants, excluding Pebble Beach Market) or shop within the community.
-Residents are not required to pay this fee, as they pay an annual fee (noted by the "Del Monte Forest" placard that residents carry in their vehicle or on their license plates), nor are guests if they are granted access in advance of their visit by a resident or through hotel/restaurant reservations (the guard house can either call the resident or look at a list of names).
-Motorcycles are not allowed.